Ingwie/OpenAVRc_Hw/BurcAnaTx/doc/PTR-6A/PTR-6A.md

 </tr>
 </table>

+The only solution is to repurpose one of the four channels corresponding to the sticks.
 I am going to use channel 3, which corresponds to the right-hand vertical axis.
 However, any of the other three channels could also be used, as they are fully proportional.

 ## Derivation of the CH3 channel
 ![](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/BurcAnaTx/doc/PTR-6A/CH3_Mod.jpg)

+The radio's microprocessor operates at 3.3V, whereas the Mini Nano requires 5V.
+This Arduino features a Vin input that supports up to approximately 12V and generates its own 5V supply.
+The transmitter is powered by a 2S LiPo battery (7.4V), which will also be used to supply power to the Nano's Vin pin.
+Naturally, the connection must be made after the main switch.